sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_snowflake_health_check_app/partners_snowflake_health_check_app.md

   <li>Access to your Sigma environment.</li>
   <li>Some familiarity with Sigma is assumed.
 Not all steps will be shown as the basics are assumed to be understood.</li>
   <li>Access to your Sigma Environment with Sigma Admin Permissions.</li>
-  <li>SAccess to your Snowflake Environment with access to the ACCOUNTADMIN role.</li>
+  <li>Access to your Snowflake Environment with access to the ACCOUNTADMIN role.</li>
 </ul>

 To access this native app, **please contact your Sigma account team.**